Ratification Date: 16/05/2025

 Clinical Threshold

 For all people requesting referral, clinicians should use shared decision making to determine with the individual that they feel ready to engage with the programme and would like to be referred at this time.
 Ability to adhere to weight loss programmes correlates with weight loss achieved.
+People living with obesity and medical conditions such as malabsorption syndrome or nutritional deficiencies from other causes should have access to dietary advice prior to weight management intervention to ensure that these are appropriately addressed prior to weight management intervention.

 Inclusions: